FuckingNode/fuckingnode.github.io/docs/manual/configuration.md

 _We care about user experience, and that's why we're constantly working to ensure peak performance..._ blah blah blah TL;DR: **you need to add projects yourself so we don't consume your time and CPU looking in your entire drive for JavaScript projects** (which trust me, would've been easier for me - kind off).

 !!! note
     Some features are **addition agnostic**, like `commit` or `setup`.
 This means they don't need the project to be added.
-Features like `commit` don't even need to be on a "supported platform" too.
+These features usually don't even require you to be on a "supported platform".

 There are 4 ways to add projects: